NHSDigital/vaccinations-app/README.md

 ### Deploy your local changes to AWS dev environment
 A detailed description of our infrastructure is outlined [here](infrastructure/README.md).

-We use terraform workspaces to distinguish each developer.
+We use Terraform workspaces to distinguish each developer.
 So make sure you use your own unique combination of initials, to set the workspace.
 Use maximum 4 chars, otherwise you might not be able to deploy due to max limits on resource names.
 Avoid 'gh' as it is reserved for GitHub.